fatorresd/logic_exercise_everyday/README.md

 - **[Day 1: Best Time to Buy and Sell](best_time_to_buy_and_sell.py)** - Find the best time to buy and sell a stock to maximize profit.
 - **[Day 2: Jump Game](jump_game.py)** - Determine if you can reach the last index of an array using jumps.
 - **[Day 2: Number of Substrings Containing All Three Characters](number_of_substrings_containing_all_three_characters.py)** - Count the number of substrings containing all three characters ('a', 'b', and 'c').
+- **[Day 3: Add Two Numbers](add_two_numbers.py)** - Create a function that receives a list of integers and returns the maximum difference between two elements, under these conditions:
+- **[Day 3: Add Two Numbers with 2 arrays](add_two_numbers_arrays.py)** - You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.
 - *(More to come!)*

 ---